deeglaze/nifty-macros/for-acc/README.md

 kw-optionals          = #:type style-id
                       | #:initial initial-expr/s
+                      | #:named-initial ([id initial-expr] ...)
                       | #:drop

 initial-expr/s        = initial-expr
-                      | (initial-expr ...)
+                      | (values initial-expr ...)
 ```

-Restrictions: an accumulator without `#:type` in `kw-optionals` must be
+A defined accumulator may be used with the `#:type` form.
+If
+`optional-ids` are given with `#:type`, then there must be as many given
+identifiers as there are non-supressed accumulator identifiers defined
-given in the first form of `accumulator`.
-If `id` is specified, there
+in the accumulation style.
+If the `#:initial` form is given, there must
-must be the same number of identifiers as non-suppressed identifiers for
-the accumulator style.
-This restriction also exists for `#:initial`, and
-additionally, if a style does not give default initial values,
-`#:initial` must be used.
+be as many expressions assigning initial values as there are
+non-supressed accumulator identifiers.
+To otherwise partially specify
+initial values, the `#:named-initial` form may be used.
+Any named
+accumulator for initial values must either be given in `optional-ids`,
+or be `free-identifier=?` to an accumulator identifier defined in the
+accumulation style.
+It is a syntax error to not specify initial values
+for accumulators which do not have predefined initial values.

 An `accumulator` that also has `#:drop` specified will not return the
 values of the accumulators as part of the values of the entire `for/acc`